 “Jo,” said Will in a low, urgent voice, “check outside the door.”

 Jo vanished through the wall.
-Gurjas had poofed the moment things had gotten tense, although I couldn’t blame him.
+Gurjas had vanished the moment things had gotten tense, although I couldn’t blame him.
 Will hadn’t ever picked up he was there, and hearing about yourself was bizarre for anybody.
+I supposed if he didn’t talk, Will couldn’t hear him.
+Trying to work out the logic of that made my head hurt.

 What’s going on?
 I thought as loudly as I could manage, and Will winced a little.

-Never gonna give you up, never gonna let you down, never gonna run around and desert you – It was probably a little panicky and out of tune but it was what I had.
+Never gonna give you up, never gonna let you down, never gonna run around and desert you—it was panicky and out of tune, but it was what I had.

 “What do they look like?”